DLochmelis33/kmm-research/kotlin-native/aoPassBenchmarking/README.md

 [Here](../README.md), in the _Building from source_ section, you can find necessary prerequisites for building the compiler and get acquainted with building the project in general.

+Notes below will help you learn how to solve the most common problems with ease.

+### Create `local.properties` file

-_Helping note:_ at the root of the project, you will most likely need to create a `local.properties` file once with the following content:
+At the root of the project, you will most likely need to create a `local.properties` file once with the following content:
 * for *Linux*:
   ```
   kotlin.native.enabled=true